pic

 Introduction

-Parallelism techniques are aimed at code that performs multiple operations.
-This makes it a natural fit for for-loops.
-By using the macro @spawn introduced in the previous section, we can parallelize for-loops through task-based parallelism.
+Parallelism techniques target code that performs multiple operations, making it a natural fit for for-loops.
+Using the macro @spawn introduced in the previous sections, we can parallelize for-loops through a task-based parallelism.
 In an upcoming section, we'll demonstrate that @spawn is flexible enough to split iterations into tasks in various ways.
 For now, we'll consider a simple (inefficient) case where each iteration defines a separate task.
 The coding implementing this technique is shown below.

 @sync begin